kkarbowiak/cpython/Doc/howto/argparse.rst

    usage: prog.py [-h] [-v {0,1,2}] square

    positional arguments:
-     square                display a square of a given number
+     square                display the square of a given number

    options:
      -h, --help            show this help message and exit